Chapter 1 Resurrections

 “Ok.
 You have my attention.
 What do you want?”

-“The only thing we would like is for you to sit with us and talk for a while,” answered Jesus.
+“The only thing we would like is for you to sit with us and talk for a while,” Jesus replied.

-Yuri sat down in the chair with Gulag at his feet, watching his every move with devotion.
+Yuri rose from the floor and sat down in a chair with Gulag at his feet, gazing up at him devotedly.

 “Just let us fill you in,” said Jesus, sitting down at the table.

-Ruach cut some bread and then joined them at the table with offerings of butter and jam.
+Ruach cut some bread and then joined them with offerings of butter and jam.

-Yuri was hungry but defiantly ignored the food.
+Yuri‘s mouth watered but he defiantly ignored the food.

 “Well, go on,” he demanded.